strasse34/pp5-drf-api/README.md

 ### like Detail Page

 - This page consists of like detail
-- If can delete his like
+- User can delete his like

 <details><summary>See like Detail Page</summary>